practicalmeteor/meteor-munit/README.md

 Creating Test Suites
 ========================
-With **MUnit**, you organize your tests into test suite objects (or CoffeeScript classes).
+With **Munit**, you organize your tests into test suite objects (or CoffeeScript classes).
 Each test suite can have the following methods and properties.

 * `name`: the test suite name, with support for dashes for sub-grouping, as in Tinytest
 * `suiteSetup`: runs once before all tests